nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 * [Seeed Fusion PCB & PCB Assembly](https://www.seeedstudio.com/fusion.html)

 	They offer layout, manufacturing and assembly services along with other CNC services such as 3D printing and milling.
-They offer several colors of PCB starting at the cheapest fabrication option.
+They offer several PCB colors options with their cheapest fabrication option.

 * [OSH Park](https://oshpark.com/)

-	They do batch manufacturing meaning that your board gets created with others on the same panel.
+	OSH Park does batch manufacturing meaning that your board gets created with others on the same panel.
 This affects the turn around time making them the slowest option on the list.
-However, their straight forward and simple ordering interface makes it very easy to upload and check a board design in a minutes.
+However, their straight forward and simple ordering interface makes it very easy to upload and check a board design in minutes.

 ### Verify Manufacturer Design Rules

 PCB manufacturers have specifications outlining their production capabilities called "design rules".
-When you choose a board manufacturer, find their production specs and check that your PCB design follow the guidelines.
-These include smallest possible traces, drill hole size and spacing.
-Most PCB design software automate the DRC (design rule checking) process.
-If the design software you are using does not have that feature some board manufacturers offer the service or you can use DRC specific software.
+These design rules include smallest possible traces, drill hole size, spacing, etc. Most PCB design software automate a process that checks your design against these rules using files.
+This is called the DRC (design rule checking) process.
+If the design software you are using does not have this feature some board manufacturers offer the service or you can use DRC specific software.

 As an example, OSH Park's PCB design rules are found on their OSH Park [Design Submission Guidelines](https://oshpark.com/guidelines) page.
-Conveniently, they provide a ready-made file for checking PCB designs using Eagle.
-OSH Park also provides [design guideline documents](http://docs.oshpark.com/design-tools/) for many of the EDA software people submit design files to them with.
+Conveniently, they provide a file for checking PCB designs using Eagle.
+OSH Park also provides [design guideline documents](http://docs.oshpark.com/design-tools/) for many of the EDA software people submit designs with.
 Below are more links to get you started.

 * [Altium](https://techdocs.altium.com/display/ADOH/Design+Rules#)
 * [KiCad](http://kicadhowto.wikidot.com/co1drc)